2003 Report of the Independent Soccer Review Committee

 The Independent Soccer Review Committee published a report in 2003 on the governance of soccer in Australia popularly called the Crawford Report.
 The committee was announced by the then Minister for Sport Rod Kemp and the Australian Parliament after extensive media publicity surrounding alleged mismanagement and corruption in the previous governing body, Soccer Australia.
-The impetus for reform was more acute after the public had witnessed the spectacle of the 2002 FIFA World Cup which contrasted with the near-bankrupt state of the local game.
+The impetus for reform was more acute after the public had witnessed the spectacle of the 2002 FIFA World Cup, held in a similar timezone to Australia, which contrasted with the near-bankrupt state of the local game.

-Precursor
+Background

 A series of incidents highlighted the critical state of Soccer in Australia: